Saturday Bridges - What's Offered

 Just for Teens

 For the first two sessions of Spring 2018, Teens attended presenter-led discussions with Adults: “The History of Sudan” and “Living in Two Worlds”.
-The SSEF Teen Coordinator will meet with Teens the last four sessions of the program with a focus on preparing for college, summer employment, stress management, and mastering the MBTA.
-These sessions will include a field trip to Brandeis University with a focus on what to look for when visiting college campuses, a field trip using the MBTA into Harvard Square, and a day of canoeing and discussion.
+The SSEF Teen Coordinator met with Teens the last four sessions of the program with a focus on preparing for college, summer employment, stress management, and mastering the MBTA.
+These sessions included a field trip to Brandeis University with a focus on what to look for when visiting college campuses, a field trip using the MBTA into Harvard Square, and a day of canoeing and discussion.
+Fall 2018 Saturday Bridges currently has not scheduled teen sessions, however we’d like to know what kind of teen programming you’d like to see.
+Please let us know!